Ulrike Guérot: Career

 In April 2013, Ulrike Guérot and Austrian novelist Robert Menasse published a "Manifesto for a European Republic", in which they draw attention to the current tensions and developments of the European Union and call for the foundation of a European Republic.
 The Manifesto has been tied to an appeal for a new Europe (#newEurope),[10] which so far has been signed by a variety of European academics, intellectuals, artists and policy makers, such as French star economist Thomas Piketty, Club-of Rome member Ernst Ulrich von Weizsäcker or professor Gesine Schwan.
 Simultaneously, Guérot worked with German conceptual artist Valeska Peschke to develop the project "Amikejo".
 This artistic interpretation of Europe aims to focus on the idea of European friendship.
 Since April 2016 Ulrike Guérot heads the Department for European Policy and the Study of Democracy at Donauuniversität Krems.
-Her first book, „Why Europe needs to become a Republic!
-A political utopia“ was published in the same month by Dietz Verlag.
-In May 2017 her second book „A new civil war: The open Europe and its enemies“ will be published by Ullstein Verlag.
+Her first book, Why Europe needs to become a Republic!
+A political utopia was published in the same month by Dietz Verlag.
+In May 2017 her second book A new civil war: The open Europe and its enemies will be published by Ullstein Verlag.

 Guérot has widely published on European, transatlantic and international affairs in German and European newspapers and she is frequently invited to comment in European media on a range of issues.
 For her engagement with respect to European integration, she was awarded in 2003 with the French cross of honor, L'Ordre national du Mérite.
 In the debate on a Greek exit of the Eurozone, she has strongly engaged publicly against a Grexit.

 In autumn 2013, Guérot was part of the official delegation of the German Federal President Joachim Gauck on his state visit to France.

 Guérot is further teaching classes at Viadrina European University in Frankfurt/ Oder and Bucerius Law School in Hamburg.
 She is an honorary board member of the European Professional Group of the Berlin Europa-Union Deutschland.

 Along with Sebastian Dullien, Guérot has emerged as a critic of ordoliberalism and its role in the Eurozone crisis.
 Writing in 2012, the authors assert how ordoliberalism is central to the German approach to euro crisis resolution, which has often led to conflicts with other European countries.

 In the light of the COVID-19 pandemic in May 2020, Ulrike Guérot and Lorenzo Marsili called for a "European republic of equals" where every citizen could enjoy the same social protections, benefit from the same economic support and pay the same taxes.

-In 2021, the University of Bonn gave her the chair for European Policy as she was facing accusations of having plagiarized large parts of her bestselling book.
-On February 24 2023, it was reported that she had been separated from her professorship at Bonn due to findings of plagiarism.
+In 2021, the University of Bonn gave her a professorship for European Policy, although she was facing accusations of having plagiarized large parts of her bestselling book.
+On February 24, 2023, it was reported that she had been separated from her professorship at Bonn due to findings of plagiarism.

-Rather than publishing in academic journals, Guérot voices her controversial views in TV talkshows and fringe online portals.